Cleaning & Organizing

 It’s fine to keep your current razor in the shower, but extra razor blades should be left outside of the bathroom.
 Otherwise, the humidity may rust or dull them before you even start to use them, Good Housekeeping reports.
 Drying razors after each shave can help keep them more effective longer.
 Avoid these other bathroom mistakes you never knew you made.

 We love to sing in the shower as much as anyone, but humidity can do serious damage to your phone.
 If you need your tunes or morning news while you shower, invest in a shower radio (yes, they still exist) or a waterproof speaker.
-Next, make sure you know the 10 things you should never keep in your bedroom.
+Now that you’ve conquered what you shouldn’t leave in the bathroom, know the 10 things you should never keep in your bedroom.